 Do you have questions, concerns, or a complaint?

 The law is complex.
-Full of its own jargon, latin phrases, and procedural traditions.
+Full of its own jargon, Latin phrases, and procedural traditions.
 We don’t expect our clients to understand all of that.
 After all, that is why you hired an experienced attorney, right?
 However, it can be the case that your attorney gets stuck in “work mode” and continues to use confusing language, or unfamiliar terms, to talk to you about your case.
 We always want you to understand what is going on in your case.
 If you are having trouble understanding what is happening with your legal case, the first remedy that we suggest is to speak to one of our staff.
-Staff are a great bridge between the legal world (the court and your attorney), and those of us who don’t speak legal jargon.
-Staff are typically more available to clients as they do not manage court schedules, depositions, or client meetings.
+Staff is a great bridge between the legal world (the court and your attorney), and those of us who don’t speak legal jargon.
+Staff is typically more available to clients as they do not manage court schedules, depositions, or client meetings.
 That said, our staff are not able to advise you as to what actions you can take, so there are limitations to what assistance staff can provide.